Posted by Ink4Cakes on 10/15/2019 to

 - For the XP-800 to XP-830 and similar single button models: Press and hold the TOP-RIGHT corner of the TOUCH SCREEN and POWER button simultaneously.

-- For other models or if you can't get the above to work: Try all of the above and if you still fail to reach recovery mode, you can check this link for additional combo keys.
+- For other models or if you can't get the above to work: Try all of the above and if you still fail to reach recovery mode, you can search for additional combo keys.

 - Download the older firmware onto the connected laptop or computer.
-For your convenience, a table containing older firmware for the most common printer models (XP-200 through XP-960) is available below.
+For your convenience, a table containing older firmware for the most common printer models is available below.
 If you have a different model, it may take some research to find the desired firmware since most printer manufacturers remove obsolete firmware from their site immediately and provide no downgrade instructions.
 Epson's printers use a self-installing firmware updater that can be run directly from Windows or MacOS.
-In the case of the XP-630, the earliest firmware update that is the most compatible with third party cartridges is NQ10F8.

 - After launching the downloaded firmware installer, step through the wizard by following the on-screen instructions.
 In the case of Epson, you mostly have to click next through a few pages of disclaimers.
 Assuming the printer is connected to the PC with a USB cable and powered up to the recovery screen, you should see a single entry in the Model list and it should be checked.
 Click Start to begin the firmware downgrade, and then click Yes to confirm.
 The prior firmware will be transferred to the printer, where it will begin flashing automatically.
 This process can take several minutes, but when it is completed the on-screen display will indicate that it has finished.